 Our content creators help share more about the sorority experience by writing articles and creating social media content.
 Content creators help drive the strategic content direction of TheSororityLife.com and provide engaging content for our target audiences.

 The Sorority Life (TSL) Content Creator Program is a 14-week program where a cohort of current collegiate sorority women will create engaging, relevant content for TheSororityLife.com.
 Content creators will receive a welcome gift and stipend paid throughout their program with additional incentive pay available based on performance.
 The TSL Content Creator Program can be used for internship credit if approved by the student’s university/college.
-Applications are due May 30, 2025 at 11:59 pm ET.

 Content creators share personal experiences, educational information and interview other sorority women making an impact.
 They are vital in ensuring young women can learn more about the sorority experience and sign up for recruitment on their campuses.